F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   By default, the HW Tx doorbell is configured as a write-combining register.
   The register would be flushed to HW usually when the write-combining buffer becomes full, but it depends on CPU design.

-  Except for vectorized Tx burst routines, a write memory barrier is enforced after updating the register so that the update can be immediately visible to HW.

-  When vectorized Tx burst is called, the barrier is set only if the burst size is not aligned to MLX5_VPMD_TX_MAX_BURST.
-However, setting this environmental variable will bring better latency even though the maximum throughput can slightly decline.

 Run-time configuration
 ~~~~~~~~~~~~~~~~~~~~~~